The Falls and Syncope Unit (FASU) is a centre of excellence dedicated to the rapid assessment and treatment of syncope and related disorders.

-Led by Professor Rose Anne Kenny and Professor Conal Cunningham, the FASU team is recognised for excellence in clinical care.
-FASU treats more than 5,000 patients annually and receives referrals from hospitals and general practitioners throughout Ireland.
+Led by Professor Rose Anne Kenny and Professor Conal Cunningham, the FASU team is recognised for excellence in clinical care, treating more than 7,000 patients annually.

-• To be referred to the Falls and Syncope Unit your GP will need to complete a letter of referral and send it to the following address:
+• To be referred to the Falls and Syncope Unit your GP will need to complete a Healthlink referral specifically for this service.

 • Please bring the following items with you to your appointment: